Jaiden Bartolo

-Jaiden Kamil Bartolo (born 10 February 2006) is a footballer who plays as a forward for side Chesham United, on loan from club Wycombe Wanderers.
-Born in England, he represents the Gibraltar national football team at international level.
+Jaiden Kamil Bartolo (born 10 February 2006) is a footballer who plays as a forward for club Salisbury.
+Born in England, he represents Gibraltar at international level.

 Club career

 Bartolo spent his youth playing for various youth teams in Spain, for teams around Cádiz and La Línea de la Concepción just across the border from Gibraltar, before joining Manchester 62.
 He made his debut for their Gibraltar Intermediate League under-23 team on his 16th birthday, scoring 4 goals as a substitute in a 7–4 win against Lynx under-23.
 2 days later, on 12 February 2022, he scored on his first team debut for the Red Devils of Gibraltar, in a 2–0 win against College 1975.
 He made a further 5 appearances, including a hat-trick against Lynx, as his side won the GFA Challenge Trophy.

 The next season was spent largely attending trials in the UK, though he returned over winter to play twice for Manchester 62.
 After reportedly attracting interest from Watford, these trials eventually resulted in a move to Wealdstone in July 2023, to play for their academy.
 There, his form caught the eye and saw him regularly train with the senior team from August.
 After scoring 16 goals in 6 games for their under-19 team and 8 goals in 4 games for their under-23 team, on 18 December 2023 it was announced that Bartolo had been offered professional terms and been promoted to the Stones first team, appearing on the bench for the first time on 13 January 2024 in the FA Trophy match against Chelmsford City.
 He left the Stones at the end of the season.

 On 5 June 2024, it was announced that Bartolo had signed for EFL League One side Wycombe Wanderers, with his move to the Chairboys going through on 1 July.
 He was given the number 29 later that month, which was vacated by his compatriot Tjay De Barr the previous season.
 On 19 October 2024 he joined National League South side Weymouth, playing that same day in a 1–1 draw with Chesham United.
 His loan was then extended until 7 January.
 On 14 March 2025, he was loaned to Slough Town in the same league, until the end of the season.

 In October 2025, after scoring in two friendlies as a trialist, Bartolo joined Chesham United on an initial one month loan.
+After being extended to the end of December, he went on loan again in January 2026, this time to AFC Totton for the rest of the season.
+On 6 March, he made his move permanent, though he moved once again that summer to join Salisbury.
+He scored a hat-trick on his debut for the Whites on 8 August 2026.